cchukwu/subid_report/README.md

 Upon reviewing the GitHub Actions files for the backend application, here are some workflow enhancements and tool introductions that can help streamline the development process, enhance collaboration, and improve overall efficiency:

+**Backend Workflows**

+**backend.yml:** Similar to the frontend, it handles the build and deployment but only for the staging and main branches.
+The workflow could benefit from a more dynamic handling of environments and versioning of Docker images.

+**check-build-back.yml:** Focuses on build verification for pull requests.
+This workflow is minimal and could include more comprehensive testing and quality checks.

+**feature-based-delete.yml:** Aims to delete backend features once merged.
+This workflow shares the same inefficiencies as its frontend counterpart, with potential improvements in cleanup and error handling.

 **Workflow Enhancements:**

 **Consolidate Similar Jobs:** There are multiple workflows for building, testing, and deploying the application.
 If the steps are similar, consider consolidating them into a single workflow with conditional steps or jobs to maintain simplicity and reduce duplication.